meribold/git-snap/readme.md

 before after running `git snap`, but your changes are safely stored by Git and can be pushed to a remote for redundancy or sharing.

 I know about `git stash`.
 This tool is something else.
-I'm also aware I can frequently create throwaway commits and clean up the history later.
+I'm also aware that I can frequently create throwaway commits and clean up the history later.
 That's fair.
-But often I want to save my work-in-progress changes without causing `git diff` to not show them anymore.
+But often I want to save my work-in-progress changes without causing `git diff` to stop showing them.

 ## Usage